Kushagra-Madhukar/react-animated-dropdown/README.md

         //Optional Props
         width="300px"
-        dropdownPlaceholder="Custom Placeholder"  //This only works if dropdownValue is empty mainFontColor="#fff"
+        dropdownPlaceholder="Placeholder"  //This only works if initial dropdownValue is empty mainFontColor="#fff"
         dropdownFontColor="blue"
         mainBackgroundColor = "red"